Modelling the evolution of transcription factor binding preferences in complex eukaryotes: Discussion

-We also detected an over-presence of families of size 1, identifying a portion of $40<N_s<80$ TFs as deviation from the null model.
-We found a comparable number of TFs (41) that have a very ancient origin and no evidence of duplication, and thus are likely to be examples of the so-called \textit{singleton genes}~\cite{carroll2008evo,d2011modification}.
-According to the ``singleton hypothesis'', these genes are indeed ancestral genes of prokaryotic origin, addressing basic functions and requiring a precise fine-tuning of their abundances~\cite{d2011modification}.
-Therefore, the effect of selection against duplication seems to be perfectly compatible with their proposed functional role.
+In this paper we addressed quantitatively the evolutionary dynamics of the transcription factor repertoire.
+We introduced and discussed a classification that groups the TFs by reason of their binding preferences into what we call motif families.
+Such an approach is sensitive to a fine divergence in regulation that would have been undetectable using the DBD taxonomy.
+The evolution of the motif families proves to be well described by a simple neutral model that depends only on one free parameter $\theta$.
+Ultimately $\theta$ accounts for the relevance of divergence between TFs with respect to retention of redundant copies.
+It can be seen as a readout of the level of redundancy of TF binding preferences, which reports how much the regulatory system has been shaped by duplication vs innovation.

+We devised two main deviations from the neutral scenario that seem to be due to opposite evolutionary pressures.
+A positively selected over-expansion of some families that are associated to multicellularity evolution.
+The inhibition of duplication for a specific set of ancient TFs, or ``singletons'', that can be traced back to their unicellular ancestors.
+Looking at the motif family organization allows to tackle the evolution of transcriptional regulation and identify global trends in comparative genomics, since it does not require to know in detail the transcription network, but just the TF binding preferences.
+Moreover, the parameter $\theta$ of redundancy grants an easy way to compare different organisms.

-A major issue in the study of the evolution of regulatory networks is to identify those features of the network which can be in some way associated to the organism complexity.
+A major issue in the study of the evolution of regulatory systems is to identify those features which can be in some way associated to the organism complexity.
 Combinatorial regulation is a distinctive feature of complex eukaryotes.
 Indeed, prokaryotic and eukaryotic TFs use different binding strategies, with PWMs of high and low information content respectively~\cite{wunderlich2009different}.
-This difference is related to the evolution of the combinatorial strategies of control, typical of higher eukaryotes, that can compensate the low information content of their TF binding sites~\cite{wunderlich2009different} by having specific combinations of TFs targeting the same promoter.
-This could have also been favoured by the widespread presence of transposable elements able to convey combinations of TF binding sites all over the genome \cite{Testori2012}.
+This difference is related to the evolution of the combinatorial strategies of control, typical of higher eukaryotes, that can compensate the low information content of their TF binding sites by combining several of them in the same promoter~\cite{wunderlich2009different}.
+This could have also been favoured by the widespread presence of transposable elements able to convey combinations of TF binding sites all over the genome~\cite{Testori2012}.
+However, if the PWMs that characterize a motif family have low information content, the set of preferred binding sequences is loosely defined and can include several possible sequences.
+Thus, the mutation process is less likely to drive a TF away from its motif family.
+This would translate in a lower cis-innovation rate in our model for organisms with higher complexity, and this trend seems indeed to emerge from our comparison of the different motif family organization in different species (Figure~\ref{fig:5}).